-From producing records in Africa to curating innovative concert series in Melbourne, Copenhagen, Berlin and Helsinki - where he is the newly announced Artistic Director of the Musica nova Helsinki festival - while commissioning genre-defying contemporary projects with his musicians’ collective s t a r g a z e, André de Ridder embodies a unique position amongst today’s conductors.
-He is sought after for his ability to communicate musical statements both on and off the podium.
-He has formed close artistic relationships with a diverse range of artists such as Kaija Saariaho, Uri Caine, Bryce Dessner, Michel van der Aa, Damon Albarn and bands such as Mouse on Mars, and performs regularly at international festivals, including BBC Proms, Holland Festival and Sydney Festival.
+From producing records in Africa to curating innovative concert series in Melbourne, London, Copenhagen, Berlin and Helsinki – as Artistic Director of the Musica nova Helsinki Festival - while commissioning genre-defying contemporary projects with his musicians’ collective s t a r g a z e, André de Ridder embodies a unique position amongst today’s conductors.
+He has formed close artistic relationships with a diverse range of artists such as Kaija Saariaho, Uri Caine, Bryce Dessner, Michel van der Aa, Damon Albarn, and performs regularly at international festivals, including BBC Proms, Iceland Airwaves, Sydney and Holland Festivals.

 In 2013, de Ridder founded ‘s t a r g a z e’, a think-tank pool of like-minded European musicians.
 Operating from Berlin, they quickly found a home at the legendary Volksbühne theatre, where they put on their own 3-day festival, 's t a r g a z e presents', performing with artists like Terry Riley, Tyondai Braxton, Nils Frahm, Pantha du Prince and Pekka Kuusisto.
-They appear regularly at the Barbican Centre and at Ruhrtriennale with Owen Pallett, Sacrum Profanum Festival in Krakow with These New Puritans.
-In December 2015, they unveiled ‘s t a r g a z e orchestral', again at Volksbühne-Am-Rosa-Luxemburg-Platz.
-In July 2016, s t a r g a z e began the current season making their debut at the BBC Proms, in a programme that ‘reinterprets’ the work of David Bowie.
+They appear regularly at the Barbican Centre and at Ruhrtriennale.
+In December 2015, they unveiled ‘s t a r g a z e orchestral', again at the Volksbühne. s t a r g a z e began the current season making their debut at the BBC Proms, in a programme reinterpreting the work of David Bowie.
 They make further debuts this season at Paris Philharmonie and in New York City.

 De Ridder's discography includes Max Richter's The Four Seasons Recomposed (DG) and an album of orchestral music by Bryce Dessner and Jonny Greenwood (DG).
 The Max Richter recording was awarded an ECHO Klassik ‘Classic Without Borders’ award 2013.
-In November 2014 de Ridder earned his first credit as 'producer', with the release of "Africa Express Presents: In C Mali", on Transgressive Records.
+De Ridder was also credited as producer on the release of "Africa Express Presents: In C Mali", on Transgressive Records.
 This followed a trip to Bamako, Mali, with Damon Albarn and his Africa Express project.
-In Mali, de Ridder initiated and led a recording of Riley's ‘In C’ with local musicians, joined by travelling western artists including Brian Eno and Albarn.
+In Mali, de Ridder initiated and led a recording of Riley's ‘In C’ with local musicians, joined by travelling western artists including Brian Eno and Damon Albarn.

 André de Ridder was educated in Berlin and subsequently studied at the Music Academies of Vienna and London, under Leopold Hager and Sir Colin Davis.

-André de Ridder will conduct the world premiere of Kaija Saariaho’s ‘Only the Sound Remains’ at the... read more
+André de Ridder will conduct the world premiere of Daniel Bjarnason’s new opera “Brothers” at the... read more

-André de Ridder will make his debut with the Melbourne Symphony Orchestra, with three separate... read more
+André de Ridder makes his debut with Toronto Symphony Orchestra, in the orchestra’s 13th annual New... read more